 We do wish that the company offered more accessibility to other servers or that its download and upload speeds were faster.
-However, the product is quite affordable, especially when compared to other VPN solutions.

 So, if you’re looking for an affordable, reliable VPN for basic web activities, we feel that Disconnect should be worth your consideration.
 It’s an option that isn’t overly fancy, but it does the most important things right.